 Favorite place to stay: Any homes that back up to the canal!

 Favorite Dining Spots: Provision Company

-Favorite Attractions: Provision Company, tubing on the ICWW, and the HB waterslide
+Favorite Attractions: Tubing on the Intracoastal Waterway, and the HB waterslide

 What you like best about this beach: The sea turtle education program and the lack of busy.
 This is not an outlet-filled, theme park, water/adventure golf park beach.
 It’s quiet and filled with lots of families.
 We have been to the sea turtle education program (given weekly at the Town Hall) and watched a family of babies make their way to the water.
 VERY COOL!